monzo/progression-framework/frameworks/engineering/web.md

           - "Solves well-defined tasks within our current developer abstractions"
           - "Integrates with backend APIs and handles successful and failed responses properly"
           - "Works with users to improve new and existing simple features iteratively"
-          - "Applies fundamental UX principles to common problems such as forms design"
+          - "Uses a keyboard and screen-reader to manually test their application for accessibility issues"
+          - "Runs automated auditing tools such as Lighthouse before submitting a PR for review"
+          - "Demonstrates awareness of a range of security considerations, and mitigates against them"
+          - "Has multiple examples of where performance was considered as part of a solution"
         exampleCriteria:
+          - criteria: "Applies fundamental UX and accessibility principles to common problems such as form design"
+            examples:
+              - "Referencing (and improving) existing Design Systems where possible"
           - criteria: "Writes correct JavaScript code following accepted best practices"
             examples:
               - "Follows our JavaScript Coding Conventions & Best Practices; uses language-level primitives correctly"